roccoblues/form3-account-api/README.md

 # form3-account-api

-This repository contains a client for the Form3 fake account API.
+This repository contains a client for the Form3 [interview account API](https://github.com/form3tech-oss/interview-accountapi).

 ## Usage